How do I pay my property tax?

 Property taxes do not fund either the state or federal government.
 These are funded by income and sales taxes.

-Each year in December, City Council adopts the budget for the following year.
-Go to the City Budget page for detailed information about how your tax dollars are spent.
+Each year in December, city council adopts the budget for the following year.
+Go to the city budget page for detailed information about how your tax dollars are spent.

-For more information about taxes on a specific property, use Hennepin County’s Property Information Search.
+For more information about taxes on a specific property, use Hennepin County’s property information search.

 Are you a senior citizen concerned about your ability to pay your property taxes?
-If so, the State of Minnesota's Senior Citizens Property Tax Deferral program may be able to help.
+If so, the State of Minnesota's Senior Citizens Property Tax Deferral Program may be able to help.

 Under this program, qualifying seniors pay no more than three percent of their income toward their tax bill, and the state pays any remaining tax as a low interest loan.
 The unpaid tax, along with accumulated interest, then becomes a lien on the property.
 This lien must be satisfied when the property is sold.

 To be eligible, you must be at least 65 years old, have a household income of $60,000 or less, and have lived in your home for at least 15 years.
-Forms and instructions are available from the State of Minnesota.